 - Sea Trial.

-The ashore survey is most important.
-The sea trial extends the limited functional testing of the ashore survey to assess the engine, steering, vibration, structural movement at sea.
+The ashore survey is most important and required for insurance.
+The sea trial extends the limited functional testing of the ashore survey to assess the engine at full rpm, steering, vibration, structural movement at sea.
+Often however only ashore survey is made.

 According to the schedule of the owner a survey may be split so that the out of water survey is on one day and the in-water survey / sea trial is at a later date and vice versa.
 The survey may also be split to provide a second survey at a later date when the yacht is delivered to the new owner, for instance if the yacht is to be delivered after the charter season.